timothyfraser/sigma/docs/01_workshop.md

-Welcome to RStudio Cloud!
+Welcome to Posit Cloud!
 You made it!
-This document will introduce you to how to start coding in R, using RStudio Cloud.
+This document will introduce you to how to start coding in R, using Posit Cloud.
 We will use the R statistical coding language frequently in class to conduct analyses and visualization.

 ```
 Hello world!
 We are coding in R!